4 Sources

 Copy Link

-Governor Kathy Hochul signed the RAISE Act, positioning New York as the second U.S. state to enact major AI safety legislation after California.
-The law requires large AI developers to publish safety protocols and report incidents within 72 hours, while creating a new oversight office.
-The move comes amid federal inaction and just a week after President Trump signed an executive order aimed at overriding state AI laws.
+Governor Kathy Hochul signed the RAISE Act, making New York the second U.S. state to enact major AI safety legislation.
+The law requires large AI developers to publish safety protocols and report incidents within 72 hours, with penalties up to $1 million for violations.
+The move sets up a potential legal clash with President Trump's recent executive order aimed at blocking state AI regulation.

-New York Governor Kathy Hochul signed the RAISE Act into law, establishing New York as the second U.S. state to implement comprehensive AI safety legislation
+Governor Kathy Hochul signed the RAISE Act on Friday, positioning New York as the second U.S. state to enact comprehensive AI safety legislation

 1